jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

 ### Antennas

-Antennas are typically built in a way that they interact ("_create resistance_") as the waves moves across them (see animation above).
+Antennas are typically built in a way to interact ("_create resistance_") as the waves move across them (see animation above).
 There are several types of antennas, which are directly correlated to the wavelength of the signal they want to capture.
-The wavelenght (`λ`) of a signal is given by `λ = c / f`, where `f` is the signal frequency and `c` the speed of light (~300,000 km/sec).
+The signal's wavelength (`λ`) is given by `λ = c / f`, where `f` is the signal frequency and `c` the speed of light (~300,000 km/sec).

 The dimensions of an antenna are directly related to the `λ` of a given signal.
 There are many kinds of antennas, but for simplicity, consider the following examples: